 The Integrated Development Plan is a municipal plan that last for the term of office of the council.
 Therefore, Xhariep District Municipality process of developing the strategic plan that is a bedrock of the Integrated Development Plan always involves intense consultation.
-It began with prior interactions between Executive May culminates into a strategic planning session held during September 2019 with the mayoral committee and senior management facilitated by an independent party with expert knowledge in strategic planning environment.
+It began with prior interactions between Executive Mayor, Mayoral Committee, the Municipal Manager and other senior managers.
+This culminates into a strategic planning session held during September 2019 with the mayoral committee and senior management facilitated by an independent party with expert knowledge in strategic planning environment.